basharbachir/IronPython-Exexute-OneFile/README.md

 Put the Bytes into the source , and you done

-you'll get jsut one file at the end .
+you'll get jsut one file, you'll not need any dlls with it in the same folder